theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 ### Syntax of Script Expressions
-In script expressions, a formula is written in C#.Net-like syntax: the formula must begin and end with a hash symbol (#).
+In Script expressions, a formula is written in C# syntax: The formula must begin and end with a hash symbol (#).
 The formula starts with and ends with curly brackets ({}).
 Example: ```#{ Extraction.TableName }# ```

 {: .box-note }
-**Note:** XU-specfic custom expressions are case sensitive.
+**Note:** XU-specific custom expressions are case sensitive.
 The exact syntax as documented on this page has to be used.